agro23/GummiCompany/README.md

 	- Update()
 	- Delete()
 	- DeleteAll()
+	(Using TEST database)

 * Reviews are properly retrieved from and saved to the database with tests for:
 	- Index()
 	- Create()
+	(Using TEST database)

 * All controller methods return the correct ActionResult (usually ViewResult or RedirectToActionResult) and Model datatype for each method.
 With tests for:
 	- GET and POST for each route.
+	(Using mock database)

 **Styling**

 * This should be a well-styled site I'm proud to show potential employers.
 After core functionality is in place, any extra time will be spent on styling.

 * If I need inspiration, I will choose a site online with a style I like and build a style for my app based on it.
-However, I will then include a link to the site your styles are based on here in the README.md.
+However, I will then include a link to the site that styles are based on here in the README.md.

 ## User Stories
 There will ultimately be two levels of user for this site: Administrator and Reader.
 However, at the outset, it is assumed every user is an Admin to avoid spending time bogged down with authorization programming.